surajnanajkar/Angular-12/README.md

-#To create a project with Any angular project follow below steps
+#To create a project with any angular version follow below steps

 https://github.com/coreybutler/nvm-windows/releases   download nvm-setup.zip and extract.
 Double-click nvm-setup.exe to start the installation process.